 The AI Revolution: By the Numbers

-What does it look like when the AI revolution picks up pace?
+What will it look like when the AI revolution picks up pace?

-The following stats will give you an indication on the potential impact of the AI revolution, and how it’s already shaping the future of business thinking:
+The following stats will give you an indication of the potential impact of the AI revolution, and how it’s already shaping the future of business thinking:

 - The number of AI startups has increased 14x since the year 2000